cotestatnt/DavisRFM69/README.md

 ## Features
 This library sniffs the wireless packets transmitted from a Davis ISS.
-This library has been developed on a Moteino R3 [(see here for the new R4 version)](http://lowpowerlab.com/shop/Moteino-R4) fitted with an RFM69W (Semtech SX1231/SX1231) transceiver module, but works also with standalone mradio module and any otrher microcontroller on SPI bus.
+This library has been developed on a Moteino R3 [(see here for the new R4 version)](http://lowpowerlab.com/shop/Moteino-R4) fitted with an RFM69W (Semtech SX1231/SX1231) transceiver module, but works also with standalone radio module and any other microcontroller on SPI bus.

 ##Miscellaneous / Possible Issues